nhsuk/sexual-health-service-finder/CONTRIBUTING.md

 The lists are based on usage statistics for NHS Choices (current NHS.UK) and represent approximately 95% of the most popular browsers.

-Each browser is assigned a ‘level of support’ that your service should meet.
+Each browser is assigned a 'level of support' that your service should meet.
-‘Compliant’ means your service must look as good as it does in other modern browsers.
+'Compliant' means your service must look as good as it does in other modern browsers.

-If a browser is assigned a ‘functional’ level of support, it means your service might not look perfect but must still be usable.
+If a browser is assigned a 'functional' level of support, it means your service might not look perfect but must still be usable.

-‘Latest version’ refers to the latest stable version and the version immediately before that.
+'Latest version' refers to the latest stable version and the version immediately before that.

 ### Desktop